shakti230/Project2018/README.md

 Using the groupby function and the class attribute I defined how many groups of each class in the data set existed.
 Figure 10 displayed the output of this which is 50 groups in each class.

 ### Analysis 6 - Use the describe function to describe each class individually
+As with analysis 4 above, I used the same describe function to display the statistics per class.
+This outlined the count, mean, stf, min, max and percentages per class.

 ### Analysis 6 allocates the describe function to to outline the mean, count, min, max and percentages of each class.
 Figure 11, 12 and 13 show the output of these statistics.

 ### Analysis 7 - Use a box plot graph to display the sepal and petal length and width
 I have used a box plot graph to display the sepal/petal length and width.
 All of the data from the describe function earlier used can be seen in this graphical output.
 Box plots display a five-number summary of a set of data: the median, the two ends of the interquartile range (the box), and two extreme values above and below the box.
 Because they show less detail than histograms, box plots are most useful for side-by-side comparisons of two distributions.
 Figure 14 shows this graph.